aoloe/python-tutorial-qt/README.md

 The available styles are: "windows" (Windows only), "windowsvista" (Windows only), "fusion", and "macintosh" (OS X only).

-And while we're at it: if we recreate with Qt Designer the dialog with the preview of the Qt Widgets...
+And while we're at it: if we recreate with Qt Designer the dialog demoing the Qt Widgets...

 ![A preview of multiple Qt Widgets](images/widgets.png)